isra-fel/azure-powershell/src/HanaOnAzure/docs/New-AzSapMonitor.md

 ```

 ### -Location
-The Azure Region where the resource lives
+The geo-location where the resource lives

 ```yaml
 Type: System.String